-However, due to the increase in the number of people opting for the self-employed life, freelancers have to find even more unique ways to stand out from their peers.
+However, due to the increase in the number of people opting for the self-employed life, going freelance means you have to find even more unique ways to stand out from your peers.

 What’s more, it can be challenging to find the time to market your business or find new clients on top of what’s already on your plate.

 Let’s take a look at some of the ways you can leverage content marketing to attract new clients.

 1. Revive your blog or start one

 It should come at no surprise that this one tops our list of content marketing tactics.
 And for a good reason.